Research Jobs at University of North Carolina at Chapel Hill with Visa Sponsorship

 Which visa types are commonly used for Research roles at University of North Carolina at Chapel Hill?

-UNC Chapel Hill sponsors several visa categories for research staff, including H-1B, E-3 for Australian citizens, TN for Canadian and Mexican nationals, J-1 for exchange researchers, and F-1 OPT and CPT for current students.
+UNC Chapel Hill sponsors several visa categories for research staff, including H-1B, E-3 visa for Australian citizens, TN visa for Canadian and Mexican nationals, J-1 visa for exchange researchers, and F-1 OPT and CPT for current students.
 The visa type used depends on your nationality, degree status, and the specific research position's funding structure and duration.

 What qualifications are expected for sponsored Research positions at UNC Chapel Hill?